rspamd/rspamd/doc/markdown/configuration/ucl.md

 ### Named keys hierarchy

-UCL accepts named keys and organize them into objects hierarchy internally.
+UCL accepts named keys and organise them into objects hierarchy internally.
 Here is an example of this process:

 ~~~nginx
 section "blah" {
 	key = value;